sjmikler/pytorch-symbolic/docs/README.md

 ## Example

-To create a symbolic model, you will need Symbolic Tensors and `nn.Module`.
+To create a symbolic model, you will need Symbolic Tensors and `torch.nn.Module`.
 Register layers in your model by calling ``layer(inputs)`` or equivalently ``inputs(layer)``.
 Layers will be automagically added to your model and executed correctly on the real data.